 Idelalisib is an oral kinase inhibitor that is approved for use in combination with rituximab in relapsed or refractory chronic lymphocytic leukemia (CLL) and as monotherapy for relapsed follicular B cell and small lymphocytic lymphoma.
 Idelalisib is associated with a high rate of minor serum enzyme elevations during therapy and has been reported to cause clinically apparent acute liver injury that can be severe and even fatal.

 Idelalisib (eye del" a lis' ib) is an orally available, small molecule inhibitor of phosphatidylinositol 3-kinase delta (PI3Kδ), which is an essential component in the B cell signaling pathways that drive migration of B cells to lymph nodes and bone marrow.
 Inhibition of this pathway inhibits B cell chemotaxis and adherence and reduces cell viability.
 This pathway is upregulated in many B cell malignancies and has been shown to be critical for proliferation and survival of leukemia and lymphomatous malignant B lymphocytes.
 Idelalisib was approved for use in the United States as therapy for relapsed CLL in combination with rituximab and as monotherapy for indolent forms of non-Hodgkin’s lymphoma in 2014.
-Idelalisib is available in capsules of 100 and 150 mg under the brand name Zydelig.
+Idelalisib is available as tablets of 100 and 150 mg under the brand name Zydelig.
 The recommended dose is 150 mg twice daily until disease progression or unacceptable toxicity.
 Side effects are common but usually mild-to-moderate in severity, and include nausea, diarrhea, headache, stomatitis, fever, pain, rash, infections, arthralgia and fatigue.
 Common laboratory abnormalities can include cytopenias, liver enzyme elevations, hyper- or hypo-glycemia, and hyponatremia.
-Severe adverse events can include liver failure, severe diarrhea, pneumonitis, intestinal perforation, severe skin rash, anaphylaxis and neutropenia.
+Severe adverse events can include liver failure, severe diarrhea, pneumonitis, intestinal perforation, severe skin rash, anaphylaxis, neutropenia and embryo-fetal toxicity.

 In clinical trials of idelalisib combined with rituximab in patients with CLL and lymphoma, the rates of serum enzyme elevations during therapy ranged from 25% to 35% and were above 5 times the ULN in 5% to 8% (compared to 1% with placebo and rituximab).
-Severe instances of severe acute hepatocellular injury and acute liver failure were reported in patients receiving idelalisib alone and with rituximab, but the clinical features of the cases have not be described in detail.
-Serum enzyme elevations typically arise within 4 to 12 weeks of starting therapy and usually resolve rapidly with temporary discontinuation.
-In some instances, however, serum aminotransferases remain high despite stopping therapy and corticosteroids appeared to have a beneficial effect.
-Most patients who develop significant serum enzyme elevations with idelalisib have a rapid recurrence upon rechallenge.
-In patients receiving corticosteroids, however, recurrence is less common and generally mild, allowing for restarting of therapy in most patients.
+Severe instances of severe acute hepatocellular injury and acute liver failure were reported in patients receiving idelalisib alone and with rituximab, but the clinical features of the cases were not be described in detail.
+Serum enzyme elevations typically arose within 4 to 12 weeks of starting therapy and usually resolved rapidly with temporary discontinuation.
+In some instances, however, serum aminotransferases remained high despite stopping therapy, and in this situation corticosteroids appeared to have a beneficial effect.
+Most patients who developed significant serum enzyme elevations with idelalisib had a rapid recurrence upon rechallenge.
+In patients receiving corticosteroids, however, recurrence was less common and generally mild, allowing for restarting of therapy in most patients.
 Thus, idelalisib is a frequent cause of acute hepatocellular injury which may have an autoimmune component.
 However, idelalisib has not been widely used and it potential for causing acute clinically apparent liver injury with jaundice has not been well defined.

 Mechanism of Injury

-The reason why idelalisib causes serum enzyme elevations is not known, but may be a direct toxicity to hepatocytes caused by inhibition of PI3K activity or the result of change in B cell activity and caused by activation of autoimmunity.
+The reason why idelalisib causes serum enzyme elevations is not known, but may be a direct toxicity to hepatocytes caused by inhibition of PI3K activity or the result of change in B cell activity and caused by induction of autoimmunity.
 Idelalisib is metabolized primarily by aldehyde oxidase which is present in many tissues, but highest concentrations are in the liver.
 The cytochrome P450 system plays a minor role in the metabolism (CYP 3A4) of idelalisib, but concentrations may be affected by drugs that induce or inhibit CYP 3A activity.

 Outcome and Management